cch5ng/recipe-plus/README.md

 ## Status

+* TODO: restructure recipe list into an accordion component
+* TODO: implement view logic, create component for viewing recipes list and individual recipe details
+* TODO: implement edit logic
+* TODO: implement delete logic

+* wondering if I need to clear memory for db ever
+* could I have resolved the scope issue with import
+  * import DB from './startup.js'
+  * something of that ilk??

-fri 10:30p broke logic with edit of the MModal component wanted to save state for each input field so I could pass the input value to indexeddb on click save button
+* fixed: fri 10:30p broke logic with edit of the MModal component
+  * wanted to save state for each input field so I could pass the input value to indexeddb on click save button